 Whether you use home or mobile broadband, the first thing to do when your Internet becomes slow is contact your ISP.
 Chances are something is wrong at their end.
 This is especially true for mobile broadband where signal strength can be an issue.

 Another reason to contact your ISP is to check your plan.
 If you’ve been with the ISP for a long time, it’s possible that your plan is outdated and you are eligible for an upgrade.
 Some ISPs will upgrade you for free, whereas some may ask for a small fee.
-Naturally, DSL and T1 providers will have have an enterprise level of service, where as residential plans may not offer the same speeds and reliability.
+Naturally, fiber internet, DSL, and T1 providers will have have an enterprise level of service, where as residential plans may not offer the same speeds and reliability.
 Nevertheless it is important to check your plan and make sure it suits your needs.